dipshanadh/30-days-of-clg-askmitra/src/pages/blogs/day1-types-in-js.md

 const cars = ["Saab", "Volvo", "BMW"]
 ```

-Arrays are also objects, with `index`, which is used to access the particular array element, and `length` property which represents the size of an array.
-The `index` starts from zero and ends to a number one less than the `length`
+Arrays are also objects, with an `index`, which is used to access the particular array element, and a `length` property which represents the size of an array.
+The `index` starts from zero and ends with a number one less than the `length`

 ---